sttp/Specification/Output/README.md

 * A minimal set of metadata will exist to support any STTP deployments
 * Industry specific metadata extensions will exist to support specific industry deployments
 * Ability to support broadcast messaging and distribution of critical system alarms

+## Establishing Connections

+It is expected that STTP will normally be used over Internet Protocol.
+In order to meet the entire set of capabilities as enumerated in this specification, a TCP/IP based connection will be required.
+In its most simple mode of operation, a single established TCP connection can be used to meet the requirements for both the _command channel_ and _data channel_ functions.
+Connections using UDP/IP can also be established for data channel functions when used in conjunction with a TCP based command channel, however, use of UDP connections for STTP data transmission reduces the set of capabilities that can be supported.
+As an example, since UDP is a lossy transmission protocol, its use means that transmitted data can be dropped, so any capabilities that implement stateful compression which requires delivery guarantees cannot be supported.

+> :information_source: UDP only style deliveries, either unicast or multicast, of data using STTP can only be accommodated with substantial capability restrictions.
+That is, with no reliable command channel, consumers of STTP data provided over a UDP only connection would be subject to publisher established formats, content and resolution of the data being delivered.
+Alternately, establishment of a UDP based command channel would require adjustments in protocol behavior to accommodate failures to send command requests and/or receive responses due to lack of delivery guarantees.
+While it is expected that with the right set of initial assumptions and capability restrictions that STTP could effectively operate with a UDP only connection, the main text of this specification will intentionally remain silent on such details for the sake of simplicity, clarity and brevity.

+> :construction: Add an appendix to discuss how a UDP only STTP transmission should work so that needed caveats and capability restrictions can be established for this behavior.
+Describing this operation is important given that UDP only data transmissions for synchrophasors is widely used in production environments today.
+UDP only deployments, e.g., multicast, can also be very useful in lab environments for simplicity in data distribution.
+Regardless of the veracity and logic for the technical arguments that can be made to not use UDP, either by itself or in combination with TCP, by not defining the protocol behavior in these modes of operation there is increased risk of the protocol not being initially adopted or accepted.
+Having these behaviors documented will help alleviate any non-standard implementations that may crop up otherwise.
+Reference implementations will be adjusted to accommodate these use-cases as time allows, however UDP options will be implemented at lower priority.
+During code development, UDP use cases will be kept in-mind such that future iterations of the reference implementations can accommodate UDP based behaviors and functionality more readily.

+All STTP connections will be established using standard IP sockets.
+The actual details of establishing a socket connection are specific to an operating system and ultimately the programming language being used.
+However, the minimum information needed to create a socket is (1) an endpoint, i.e., the IP address and port number, (2) the desired IP transport protocol, e.g., TCP or UDP, and (3) the type connection to be established, i.e., a _server-style_ socket or a _client-style_ socket.
+A server-style socket is one that will listen for connections from clients.
+A client-style socket is one that will connect to a listening server socket.
+Client-style sockets are always the _initiators_ of any given connection, i.e., client sockets always "make the call" to server sockets to begin communications.

+### Forward Connections

+Under typical conditions, STTP publishers, as data providers, will use server-style sockets and STTP subscribers, as data consumers, will use client-style sockets to initiate connections to a publisher's listening socket.
+Establishing a server-style socket for a publisher and client-style sockets for any subscribers describes a connectivity model for STTP that is called a _forward connection_.
+Forward connections are expected to be the normal use case for STTP publisher/subscriber connections.
+However, for an STTP connection is does not matter which party, publisher or subscriber, is the server or the client from a socket perspective.

+### Reverse Connections

+In STTP it is perfectly valid for a publisher to initiate a client-style socket connection to a subscriber that is listening with an established server-style socket.
+This type of connectivity model is called a _reverse connection_.
+Since a client-style connection is the only type of socket that can initiate a connection, a reverse connection requires the publisher to be the initiator of a connection.
+This would be stablished such that the target subscriber would be able to receive data.

+Reverse connections flip the normal responsibilities of a publish/subscribe messaging pattern by having parties that provision the data also the be the initiators of a connection.
+Data subscribers, which might otherwise come and go as needed, now become a persistent network resource that needs to be readily available for a connection from its publisher.
+Reverse connections can require more data flow planning and network engineering to ensure that connections are initiated from the proper locations while having data flowing to the desired locations.

+Regardless of how a connection is established, forward or reverse, the functions, roles and responsibilities of the participants will not change, i.e., a publisher will still be the provider of data and the subscriber will still be the consumer of data.
+Additionally, any required protocol negotiations by the parties will continue as normal once the connection has been established.

+> :information_source: Increased flexibility in the connectivity models for STTP is necessary so that security boundaries that have been enforced with firewall rules can be maintained.
+A common use case is that the publisher, and the data it is has access to, will exist in a secure network environment and the subscribers, which need access to the data, will exist in less secure network environments.
+In these scenarios, firewall rules will prohibit any connections to be initiated from an environment that is considered to be less secure.
+However, such environments normally allow connections to be initiated from inside the secure environment out to listening connections in less secure environments.
+Described more simply, nothing can reach in to systems in the secure environment, but systems in the secure environment can reach out - this much like how a computer in a home network can access the public Internet through a router, but the router's built-in firewall prevents systems on the Internet from accessing the home computer.
+Although reverse connections may initially seem counter-intuitive, they exist as a firm STTP requirement to allow for successful data exchange from within secure environments.

+#### Bidirectional Data Exchange

+#### UDP Restrictions with Simple Connections

+### Secure Connections

+For data transmissions over the Internet or those that need to transmit sensitive data, a secured socket connection will need to be established for STTP communications.
+To secure a connection, a socket will be established with standard Transport Layer Security (TLS) using a signed X.509 certificate.
+TLS will be used to encrypt, authenticate and attest to the integrity of the data being transmitted over STTP.

+TLS is a protocol layer that sits above TCP, as a result, secure connections will be established in exactly the same manner as simple connections, however TLS will handle the needed negotiations to enable security.
+Once the base TCP connection is established, TLS security will added to the socket not directly interfere with   Since it is expected that implementations of

+#### Certificates

+STTP implementations should have the capability to use either self-signed certificates or those signed by a certificate authority (CA).

+> :wrench: Through configuration, STTP implementations should be able to gracefully accommodate use cases where the validation of signed certificates encounters errors, e.g., the common name mismatch error <sup>[[18](#user-content-ref18)]</sup>.
+This is important since STTP can be deployed be in environments where there is no public Internet access or where a client connection may appear to have a mismatched IP addresses due to a difference caused by NAT configuration.
+Certificate error conditions such as the inability to verify hostnames, IP addresses or contact an issuing CA should mitigatable through configuration.
+For user interfaces, appropriate warnings and feedback should be provided as to possible impact on security.
+Any new configurations should always default to the highest level of security and error warnings but be easily adjustable for any given environment as deemed appropriate by a user.

+#### UDP Security with Secure Connections

+### Connection Negotiations

+After a successful connection has been established, the publisher and subscriber will participate in a set of initial set of negotiations that will determine the operational...

 ## Data Point Structure